 It consists of the central nervous system and the peripheral nervous system.
 Another important part of the nervous system is the sense organs to which a special page is devoted.
 Sense Organs Jobs of the nervous system It controls and coordinates the body functions.
+It receives sensory impulses from the sensory organs through sensory nerve fibers, analyzes and interprets this information and starts the motor impulses which are carried to muscles and glands which act on these impulses and cause the body to react.
 Object moved.
 The brain is what it is because of the structural and functional properties of interconnected neurons.

 The mammalian brain contains between 100 million and 100 billion neurons, depending on the species.
 Each mammalian neuron consists of a cell body, dendrites, and an axon.
 Cells of the Nervous System.
 Neurons There are two broad classes of cells in the nervous system: neurons, which process information, and glia, which provide the neurons with mechanical and metabolic support.Three general categories of neurons are commonly recognized (Peters, Palay, & Webster, 1976).